Issue

 A nice alternative to housing many applications in one Personal account is to create Heroku Teams, to organize applications in smaller chunks.
 This results in smaller invoices that are more readily navigatable.

-Please be aware, if you transfer applications from Personal accounts to Teams, your Free dynos will be automatically upgraded to Hobby dynos.
-Hobby dynos are priced at $7.00 per month; Free dynos are not an option on Heroku Teams.
+If you transfer applications from Personal accounts to Teams, your Free and Eco dynos will be automatically upgraded to Basic (formerly Hobby) dynos.
+Basic dynos are priced at $7.00 per month; Free and Eco dynos are not an option on Heroku Teams.

 Related articles